 More leading local broadcasters join the advertising consortium, which now includes groups representing more than 740 stations.

 Tremor Video, a programmatic video platform, today announced it has expanded its demand-side platform’s (DSP) advanced artificial intelligence (AI) and machine-learning technology.
-Tremor Video says the move positions it “at the forefront of the industry — revolutionizing the concept of data-driven marketing with a platform that is capable of adjusting for user behavior based on […]
+Tremor Video says the move positions it “at […]

 Accenture Interactive is acquiring Adaptly to bolster the agency’s programmatic services offerings.
 Financial terms were not disclosed.
 Founded in 2010, the 150-person Adaptly partners with digital platforms, including Amazon, Facebook, Google, Instagram and Snapchat, to run campaigns for clients such as Chico’s, Mazda, Prudential and Sprint.